AlextheYounga/us-federal-code/usc/title-26-internal-revenue-code/subtitle-f-procedure-and-administration/chapter-68-additions-to-the-tax-additional-amounts-and-assessable-penalties/subchapter-a-additions-to-the-tax-and-additional-amounts/part-i-general-provisions/frontmatter.md

 Sec.

 6651.
-Failure to file tax return or pay tax.
-1
+Failure to file tax return or to pay tax.

 6652.
 Failure to file certain information returns, registration statements, etc.